 For prostate cancers that are confined to the prostate gland, management options include surgery (a prostatectomy), radiation therapy, or, in some cases, active surveillance.
 Active surveillance includes frequent measurement of PSA levels and intermittent prostate biopsies; it is only an option for very low-risk disease.
 Sometimes radiation is given following surgery.

 Sometimes, following surgery or radiation, androgen-deprivation therapy is given to decrease the risk of prostate cancer recurrence.
 We know that male sex hormones, specifically testosterone, are a driving factor for development and progression of prostate cancer.
 Androgen-deprivation therapy (ADT) essentially decreases the effect of testosterone on the cancer by decreasing the production of testosterone or by blocking the binding of testosterone to receptors on the cancer.
 The major side effects of ADT include impotence, fatigue, and mood changes.

 New Medicine Emerges

 For advanced prostate cancers, including metastatic disease when prostate cancer has spread to other organs, treatment includes androgen-deprivation therapy, chemotherapy, and sometimes radiation/radioactive therapy.
-Several new medications have been approved by the FDA over the past 3-5 years, and they have transformed the therapy for castration-resistant prostate cancer, a term used to describe prostate cancer that continues to grow despite androgen-deprivation therapy.
+Several new medications have been approved by the FDA over the past three to five years, and they have transformed the therapy for castration-resistant prostate cancer, a term used to describe prostate cancer that continues to grow despite androgen-deprivation therapy.